Tool Launcher

 Redis Studio

-Create hosted Redis databases, browse keys, inspect values by type, and run commands — all from your browser.
+Create hosted Redis databases, browse keys, run commands, monitor performance, and inspect framework-specific data structures - all from your browser.

 Overview